piyush-kurur/piyush-kurur.github.io/contents/posts/2017-04-04-Beware-of-Numeric-Types.md

 In the heat of the moment it is pretty easy to overlook these bugs.
-This is particularly tempting because of the "unnecessary" boilerplate that it gets rid of that to at very minimal cost; just a `deriving` clause away.
+This is particularly tempting because of the "unnecessary" boilerplate that it gets rid of that to, at a very minimal cost; just a `deriving` clause away.
 I would freely confess my stupidity in this aspect.
 At least we have [repented](https://github.com/raaz-crypto/raaz/issues/247) and [corrected](https://github.com/raaz-crypto/raaz/pull/251) this to